shicode/shicode/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+I'm an Applied Natural Language Processing Research Assistant at Boston Children's Hospital and Harvard Medical School.
+I primarily work on Domain Adaptation and Information Extraction using Large Language Models (LLMs) and more-traditional Transformers-based methods for Clinical use cases.
+In the past, I've worked on Language Generation and Conversational AI.

+Prior to this, I was awarded my Masters in Computer Science from the University of Massachusetts - Amherst where I focused on Machine Learning and NLP.
+I performed NLP Research at Prof. Andrew McCallum's IESL Lab (now under UMass NLP) where I worked on multi-lingual parsing and continual learning.
+I worked as a Systems Analyst at Visa after completing my Bachelor's in Information Systems and Advanced Analytics from Singapore Management University.
+Prior to pivoting to ML and NLP, I used to work on data-driven Program Management and Business Process Improvement for technology companies.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.